-This titanium is used in a variety of industries including aerospace, medical, marine, architecture, manufacturing, and power.
-Its characteristics also make it an effective choice for chemical processing facilities, desalination, automotive parts and airplane structures and frames.
+This titanium is used in a variety of industries and its characteristics make it an effective choice for:

 For slightly stronger metal, there is Grade 2 titanium.
 It is still very moldable, but has a higher tensile strength.
 Grade 2 titanium is very widely available, which makes it more affordable than other grades.
 The common product forms include everything from bar and billet to plate and wire.

-It has many of the same applications as grade 1 titanium, though it is also used in power generation, hydro-carbon processing, exhaust pipe shrouds and airframe skin.
+It has many of the same applications as grade 1 titanium, though it is also used in:

 Titanium alloys are a mixture of titanium and one or two other metals, such as tin, palladium, silicon, vanadium, molybdenum, zirconium, manganese, iron, cobalt, nickel, copper and chromium.
 Titanium alloys have the same strength, corrosion resistance, durability and light weight as commercially pure titanium, but by creating these alloys, it’s possible to build on and enhance certain characteristics.